 Anyway, I say that this was a risky investment because I had NEVER really used a stationary bike before.
 I’d never been to a spin class, and I definitely never tried a virtual workout before.
 I could potentially hate it.

 But I didn’t!
 I found that it took me a few weeks (yes, weeks) to figure out how to use this bike comfortably, but eventually I fell in love with it.
+(You can use it for a great lower body training plan.)
 And my struggles and findings led me to creating this beginner’s guide to indoor cycling.

 Related Reading: How I Made Over $900 Fitness Blogging This Month